Sunday, July 19, 2020

 Started: 2023

 In March of 2023, Cartoon Network announced an April Fools Day Looney Tunes marathon.
 This would include The Looney Tunes Show, Looney Tunes Cartoons, and the classic Warner Bros.
 Cartoons.
 At least six hours worth of Looney content will be classic.
-This may be a one time ordeal.
 As part of Acme Fools AND the 100th Anniversary of Warner Bros, they made brief cartoon short interstitials for online featuring Looney Tunes in crossover situations such as The Wizard of Oz.
 This package also appeared on Youtube during a 24/7 livestream, though very limited, a handful of cartoons that didn't air on Cartoon Network appeared here such as Carrotblanca, Chariots of Fur, Little Red Riding Rabbit, and the debut of Little Go Beep.
 While it seemed it was made only for April Fools Day, in September the package made a brief return as did a handful of other classic cartoons.
 It is likely that the package will turn up on occasion as another Acme Fools marathon is scheduled for 2024.

 Grade: A